BC-SECURITY/Long-Live-The-Empire/Exercise 4 - Agent Chaining/Exercise 4.md

 </p>

 ## Creating a C# Payload
+Now we will cover the process of generating and compiling a C# stager.
+Empire uses a modified version of the Roslyn compiler from Covenant and has integrated into the project.
+This tool allows us to transform our C# code into an executable file, specifically designed to invoke PowerShell.
+The ensuing steps will walk you through the process of specifying the necessary parameters, creating your payload, and ultimately deploying it.

 1. Now that the listner is crated, we will navigate back to the Stagers tab.

 <p align="center">